Small Business Website Mistakes That Are Costing You Sales (And How to Fix Them)

-Most small business websites don’t break — they slowly bleed leads and sales.
+Most small business websites don’t fail outright — they quietly lose leads and sales over time.

 Let’s change that.
 Here are 5 small business website mistakes you might not even know you’re making — and how to fix them before they cost you more sales.